Facial coverings are required throughout Ohio. Please check with establishments for hours or more information. Travel

-To help provide peace of mind to both residents and visitors as the region’s businesses safely re-open, Destination Cleveland has launched CLEAN COMMITTED.
+To help provide peace of mind to both residents and visitors, Destination Cleveland has launched CLEAN COMMITTED.
 In partnership Cuyahoga County, the City of Cleveland and the region’s healthcare experts at the Cuyahoga County Board of Health, Cleveland Clinic, The MetroHealth System and University Hospitals, we are asking tourism and hospitality business owners to be CLEAN COMMITTED by adopting a standard set of cleanliness practices.
 View a list of CLEAN COMMITTED businesses here.

 When you, the traveling public, are ready to explore we hope you find inspiration on our website and consult our trip planning tools and the CLE Concierge team to help you prepare for your visit.